Degeneracy is OK: Logarithmic Regret for Network Revenue Management with Indiscrete Distributions: Policy with Logarithmic Regret under Second-order Growth

 In this section, we first bound the ``dual convergence'' and then propose our $\hat{M}-$estimator.
 By further utilizing the second-order growth condition established in \Cref{lem:secondorder}, we can show the following bound over the term $\mathbb{E}[(\ba_t^\top\tbmu_1-\ba_t^\top\hbmu_1)^2]$.
 We only state the ``dual convergence'' result for $\hbmu_1$ and $\tbmu_1$.
 Since the bound is independent of $\bc$, it is clear that the same bound also holds for $\hbmu_2$ and $\tbmu_2$ whenever well-defined (i.e. $\bc\geq\tba_t$). \begin{lemma} For any $\bc\geq0$, let $\hbmu_1$ be defined in \eqref{eqn:limitingsolution} and $\tbmu_1$ be defined in \eqref{eqn:dualsolution}.
 Then, it holds that

-as long as $s-1=T-t\geq t_0$, where $\delta_1$ and $t_0$ are constants that are independent of $s$ and $\bc$. \end{lemma} The key of the proof of \Cref{lem:boundIandII} is to regard $\tbmu_1$ as the solution of the sample average approximation (definition in \eqref{eqn:dualsolution}) of the stochastic programming \eqref{eqn:limitingproblem} with parameter $\bc$, whose optimal solution is $\hbmu_1$ by definition \eqref{eqn:limitingsolution}.
+as long as $s-1=T-t\geq t_0$, where $t_0$ is a constant that is determined polynomially by the problem parameters $\underline{\alpha}, \underline{\beta}, \bar{\alpha}, \bar{d}, m$. \end{lemma} The key of the proof of \Cref{lem:boundIandII} is to regard $\tbmu_1$ as the solution of the sample average approximation (definition in \eqref{eqn:dualsolution}) of the stochastic programming \eqref{eqn:limitingproblem} with parameter $\bc$, whose optimal solution is $\hbmu_1$ by definition \eqref{eqn:limitingsolution}.
 The second-order growth condition in \Cref{lem:secondorder} enables us to apply Theorem 2.1 in \citet{shapiro1993asymptotic} showing that the gap between $\tbmu_1$ and $\hbmu_1$ is at the order of $\sqrt{\frac{1}{s-1}}$ with high probability, as $s-1=T-t\rightarrow\infty$.
 This result is also known as asymptotic normality of sample average solution in the stochastic programming literature.
 Note that in order to apply Theorem 2.1 in \citet{shapiro1993asymptotic}, there are some additional conditions need to be satisfied.
 We verified that all these conditions are satisfied by our problem in the proof of \Cref{lem:boundIandII}, which is relegated to \Cref{sec:missingpf2}.
 However, the high probability result cannot be directly translated into a bound over the $L_2$ norm.
 In order to obtain the bound over the $L_2$ norm, we further utilize the method developed in \citet{li2021online}.
 As a result, a combination of the methods from \citet{shapiro1993asymptotic} and \citet{li2021online} enables us to bound the $L_2$ norm at the order of $\frac{1}{s-1}$, which improves the $\frac{\log\log (s-1)}{s-1}$ bound established in Theorem 1 in \citet{li2021online}.

 We now present our $\hat{M}-$estimator to complete our algorithm and provide the final regret bound.
 From \Cref{lem:dualbound}, we know that $M_{c,\ba_t}(I_{t+1})$ is close to $\ba_t^\top\tbmu_1$ and from the ``dual convergence'' established in \Cref{lem:boundIandII}, we know that $\hbmu_1$ is a good ``approximate'' of $\tbmu_1$.
 Therefore, we use $\ba_t^\top\hbmu_1$ as our $\hat{M}-$estimator, which is formalized in \Cref{alg:Mestimator}.